 Are you a practicing professional in education?
 Are you dedicated to school reform and educational equity for all students?
-Do you hold or intend to assume a leadership role in P-20 schools (such as teacher leader, principal, director, or superintendent,) higher education or a community-based educational organization?
+Do you hold or intend to assume a leadership role in P-20 schools (such as teacher leader, principal, director or superintendent,) higher education or a community-based educational organization?
 This doctorate degree is designed to position you for success.

-This Leadership for Educational Equity (EdD) program reflects a cohort model, with courses scheduled to be convenient for your busy life - courses will generally be offered in weekend, hybrid (part face-to-face, part online), online and/or summer intensive formats.
+The Leadership for Educational Equity (EdD) program reflects a blended model, with courses scheduled to be convenient for your busy life.
+Courses are offered in weekday, weekend, hybrid (part face-to-face, part online), online and/or summer intensive formats.

-For more information, select from the above tabs and/or contact the Academic Services Center at email@example.com or 303-315-6300 with questions.
+For more information, select from the above tabs and/or contact us at firstname.lastname@example.org or 303-315-6300.